FoodIsLifeBGP/banana-admin/README.md

 export default Button;
 ```

-`style.module.css` is an empty file currently.
-Here we use css module to avoid class name conflict when the project become large ([Ref](https://css-tricks.com/css-modules-part-1-need/)).
+`style.module.scss` is an empty file currently.
+Here we use scss module to avoid class name conflict when the project become large ([Ref](https://css-tricks.com/css-modules-part-1-need/)).